Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Maintaining counties as the building blocks of non-metropolitan devolution

-• The incoming government must maintain the focus on devolution to ensure every county area that wants one has an ambitious devolution deal by 2027.
+• The new government must maintain the focus on devolution to ensure every county area that wants one has an ambitious devolution deal by 2027.
 The incoming government must seek to complete all remaining legislative stages for recently agreed Mayoral, Combined County Authority and County Deals.

 • The geographical parameters and governance arrangements contained in the devolution framework should be retained.
 This should specifically include the Combined County Authority model and constituent membership arrangements, alongside devolving directly to county and unitary authorities where the formation of a Combined County Authority is not required.